3DCoded/Happy-Hare/Blobing-and-Stringing.md

 You must set this up correctly.
 There are two ways to do this:

-1\.
-With the extruder unloaded press and HOLD the cutter blade in the closed postion.
+1. With the extruder unloaded press and HOLD the cutter blade in the closed postion.
 STAY in this position until the calibration is complete.

-or

-2\.
-Load the filament, allow the extruder to cool and then manually pressing the cut lever a couple of times to ensure the filament is cleanly cut.
-After you have cut the filament, unload/eject without further tip forming:
+2. Load the filament, allow the extruder to cool and then manually pressing the cut lever a couple of times to ensure the filament is cleanly cut.
+After you have cut the filament, unload/eject without further tip forming:<br>
 > MMU\_EJECT SKIP\_TIP=1<br>

 After your chosen method and with the filament unloaded and parked in the MMU, run: